AlenAlic/clubpromoters-api/INSTALL.md

 ### Installer instance
-We'll use an instance of the xTDS WebPortal to install the cluster.
+We'll use an instance of clubpromoters-api to install the cluster.

     git clone https://github.com/AlenAlic/clubpromoters-api
     cd clubpromoters-api